Artwork by Andrea Miranda

 Obviously, this was very much a me problem, but I feel that many bisexual people in hetero-passing relationships suffer from the same insecurities.
 Publicly, your queerness is hidden, and even with friends and family, I sometimes felt that traditional assumptions surrounding hetero-passing relationships overshadowed my queer identity, especially in regards to my heteronormative family and their assumptions surrounding a boyfriend/girlfriend dynamic.
 There is also the issue of biphobia, as many believe bi people are simply yet to pick a side, closeted or just ‘experimenting’.
 These assumptions also feed into feelings of invalidity, and made me feel like I needed to ‘prove’ my queerness, something I wasn’t doing with my relationship.
 This is most likely my own internalised biphobia telling me my sexuality isn’t valid, but even so I constantly struggled to feel secure in my queer identity.

 A coupling of biphobia and a need for public validation left me insecure in my sexuality and has affected many others too.
-There is still so much stigma and harmful stereotyping experienced by the LGBTQIA+ community that it is worth noting how privileged I am to have never experienced physical or verbal abuse, and that I benefit from heterosexual privilege in my relationship.
+There is still so much stigma and harmful stereotyping experienced by the LGBTQIA+ community that it is worth noting how privileged I am to have never experienced physical or verbal abuse.
 Unfortunately, the trans+ community face the most vicious attacks, as trans people continue to be physically and verbally attacked, as well as bombarded with transphobic legislation from the UK government.
 Gay people also face homophobia at home and on the streets.
 There is outright violence occurring to the community daily which needs to be tackled head on by the public and the media to allow queer people to feel comfortable in themselves and exist freely as every human should have the right to do.
 The biphobia I am writing about is far more nuanced, however it can negatively impact people's self-image and self-security, and may even come from inside the community.